- Public Works Home

 Cost / Funding

-Funding sources for the Partnership project include bonds issued by Lake Oswego and Tigard to be repaid over the years by customers’ monthly water charges and SDCs (systems development charges).
+Funding sources for the Partnership project included bonds issued by Lake Oswego and Tigard to be repaid over the years by customers’ monthly water charges and SDCs (systems development charges).
 SDCs enable new connections to the system to pay for their respective share of capacity into the expanded system.
 Cities typically sell bonds to fund large capital projects.
-Both Lake Oswego and Tigard are increasing water rates to repay the principal and interest on bonds, and to operate and maintain the joint water supply system.
+Both Lake Oswego and Tigard have increased water rates to repay the principal and interest on bonds, and to operate and maintain the joint water supply system.

 To learn more, visit the Partnership website at www.lotigardwater.org.